facebookresearch/banmo/README.md

 2d-3d feature matches of frame 0 will be saved to `tmp/match_line_pred.obj`.
 2d-3d geometric warps of frame 0 will be saved to `tmp/match_line_exp.obj`. near-plane frame 0 will be saved to `tmp/match_plane.obj`.
+Pose code visualization will be saved at `tmp/code.mp4`.
 </details>

 <details><summary>[Render novel views]</summary>